Click photos to enlarge.

 – Starting can be accomplished in a single kick

 – The compact, lightweight ECU, located on the front of the steering head behind the number plate, was designed specifically for motocross use.
 The fuel pump relay is integrated with the ECU to help cope with the shocks and vibrations of motocross riding

 – Located in the fuel tank

 – Features a rubber fuel filter cover that wraps around the inlet port and acts as a fuel trap to help ensure a stable fuel supply during vigorous motocross riding

 – Fuel return hose from the pressure regulator helps ensure there is always fuel in the inlet port, preventing stalls due to fuel splashing and enabling riders to use all the fuel

-– New 1.8 gallon fuel tank is lighter and formed using a rotational molding process
+– 1.8 gallon fuel tank is formed using a rotational molding process

 – Equipped with an automatic compression release (ACR) system for quick and easy starting.
 The dual-weight centrifugal decompression system is fitted to the exhaust cam

-– Very slim, high-capacity Denso radiators feature tightly packed cores and a fin design that delivers superior cooling efficiency
+– High-capacity Denso radiators feature tightly packed cores and a fin design that delivers superior cooling efficiency

 – 5-Speed transmission and low-rpm engine response combination offers riders more gear options for traversing rough sections or getting into the rhythm of a course easily so they can focus more on racing